Grasshopper: Characteristics

-Grasshoppers have the typical insect body plan of head, thorax and abdomen.
+Grasshoppers have the typical insect body plan of head, thorax, and abdomen.
 The head is held vertically at an angle to the body, with the mouth at the bottom.
 The head bears a large pair of compound eyes which give all-round vision, three simple eyes which can detect light and dark, and a pair of thread-like antennae that are sensitive to touch and smell.
+They have two strong hind legs that propel them in the air to escape predators.
 The downward-directed mouthparts are modified for chewing and there are two sensory palps in front of the jaws.

 The thorax and abdomen are segmented and have a rigid cuticle made up of overlapping plates composed of chitin.
 The three fused thoracic segments bear three pairs of legs and two pairs of wings.
 The forewings, known as tegmina, are narrow and leathery while the hindwings are large and membranous, the veins providing strength.
 The legs are terminated by claws for gripping.
-The hind leg is particularly powerful; the femur is robust and has several ridges where different surfaces join and the inner ridges bear stridulatory pegs in some species.
+The hind leg is particularly powerful.
+The legs of these species are so powerful that they can jump quite a long distance. they also use this to flee from danger.
+The femur is robust and has several ridges where different surfaces join and the inner ridges bear stridulatory pegs in some species.
 The posterior edge of the tibia bears a double row of spines and there are a pair of articulated spurs near its lower end.
 The interior of the thorax houses the muscles that control the wings and legs.